Build Your Own Spaceship, Space Station & Rocket Fort

 Building things increases myelination in your child’s brain.
 Myelination is the process of coating the fiber of each neuron with a fatty substance.
 This substance is called myelin and it’s responsible for protecting the neuron and helping it to transmit signals.

 This process begins before birth but it isn’t complete until your after adolescence.
 Your child is also born with the same amount of neurons that they’ll have as an adult.
 However, the brain goes through a process called synaptic pruning in which unused neurons and connections are eliminated.
-Building forts encourages and strengthens these connections (myelination) that might otherwise be eliminated.
+Building forts encourages and strengthens these connections (myelination) that might otherwise be eliminated from neglect.

 Importance of Myelination

 Before birth, brain development is mostly a result of genetic factors.
-However, after your child is born, this process is influenced by the outside world.
-Myelination in the parts of the brain responsible for sensory and motor areas takes place mostly during the preschool years.
+However, after your child is born, this process is greatly influenced by the outside world.
+Myelination in the areas of the brain responsible for sensory and motor areas take place mostly during the preschool years.

-More complex areas go through this process in later years up through early adulthood.
-Myelination is a vital part of a healthy functioning of your nervous system as it is responsible for transmitting information.
-Healthy myelination allows for more complex brain processes.
+More complex development in the brain happens after preschool through early adulthood.
+Myelination is a vital part of a healthy functioning of your nervous system and is responsible for transmitting information quickly and efficiently.

-You can use fort building as a way to get your Star Wars family even more excited for all the new stuff.
-If you’re planning some Star Wars surprises for your family this Christmas, such as a trip to Star Wars Land or to see the new movie, then we have some ideas for you.
+Now let’s have some fun myelinating with Fort Magic!
+How about using your Fort Magic kit to build some intergalactic designs from a galaxy far, far away?
+Fort building is an awesome and exciting way to get your Star Wars loving kiddos even more excited for the new film (and more importantly increasing their myelination through all of the fort building activity!)
+If you’re planning some Star Wars surprises for your family this Christmas, such as a trip to Star Wars Land or to see the new movie, then we have some fun ideas for you!